jhelovuo/RustDDS/examples/security_configuration_files/README.md

 # Using Hardware Security Module (PKCS#11 / Cryptoki)

-## Provisioning Method 1: Generate keys using OpenSSL on CPU as ususl
+## Provisioning Method 1: Generate keys using OpenSSL on CPU as usual

 Initialize an emulated HSM.
 We call it `example_token`